For many people, sex and pornography are very sensitive subjects. Sex is a very private subject in general for many people.

 One of my very first Self Love Intensive Program participants was a woman who discovered her husbands pornography use after returning home unexpectedly one day.
 She said she had wondered why her husband didn’t seem all that interested in her sexually which made her feel invalid and unwanted.
 She could only recall they had been intimate twice in the past year or so, one of those times was that very morning.
 The horror she felt struck her powerfully emotionally and physically.
 She began to shake and cry and could not speak.
 Admitting that is was one of the most severe traumas she ever experienced, she recounted it as if it were yesterday, how she felt such betrayal as if she just walked in on him having an extra marital affair right before her eyes.
 Since they had just been intimate that morning, she felt that she was not good enough, and that he was now using porn to wash the memory of their love making out of his mind, as if the porn had something better to offer.

 She told me that as the days and weeks and months went by, she began to silently question her identity, her marriage, her sexuality, her womanhood and femininity.
 She felt disgusting in her own skin.
 She felt worthless.
 She began questioning everything.
 She wondered what other secrets there might be.
 She quickly fell into a deep dark depression crying every day alone where no one else could see her and trying to put on a happy face for others to see.
 She found it difficult to just get out of bed and function normally.
 She said she felt completely alone and embarrassed that this had happened.
 She felt inadequate and completely undesirable as a woman.
 She felt she was no competition for the porn he watched.
 She discovered that there were support groups for this but was too embarrassed to ask for help anyway.
 She thought there was something wrong with her.
 She didn’t realize other women felt the same way when they discovered their husband or boyfriend had been secretly using pornography.
-It has taken her years to recover on her own, to discover her own self worth and discover self love and in turn heal the relationship with her husband.
-She revealed at some point she decided this would not break her, she was worth more and that after researching the affects that porn normally has on a marriage, she decided she would not be a statistic, and that she would heal herself and her marriage.
-Even though it was difficult to talk about, she admitted to her husband it was a deal breaker for her as it always had been.
-She chose to rebuild herself and her marriage to something better than it ever was before despite the odds.
+It has taken her years to recover on her own, to discover her own self worth and discover self love and in turn made a conscious choice to do everything in her power to heal the relationship with her husband.
+She revealed at some point she decided this would not break her, she was worth more and that after researching the affects that porn normally has on a marriage, she made a decision that she would not be a statistic, and that she would make every attempt to heal herself and her marriage.
+Even though it was difficult to talk about, she openly admitted to her husband it was still a deal breaker for her as it always had been which he knew from the beginning.
+She chose to rebuild herself and work on rebuilding her marriage to something better than it ever was before despite the odds.

 What happens when you watch pornography?